 This month, we simply cannot get away from installments to our blog that showcase the unique insights, perspectives, and talents of our network of industry professionals- and across a variety of industries.
 We tapped into industries, including the worlds of advertising, media, beauty and cosmetics, and retail, but there is one industry that has yet to make the list: the Gaming and esports Industry.
 And we have just the right person, the expert if you will, of this unique industry right here at revelation: Tim Palmieri.
-Palmieri, who belongs to the SONY PlayStation Team, as the Content Manager of Gaming at revelation, is here to give us some riveting insights into such a niche industry with a truly unique business model.
+Palmieri, who is the client-based Content Manager of Gaming at revelation, is here to give us some riveting insights into such a niche industry with a truly unique business model.
 Ever wonder exactly what a gaming professional does on a daily basis?
 You’re about to find out.

 Who is Tim Palmieri?

 Palmieri’s background, and area of expertise, is rooted in production, journalism, and editing.
 And what is the perfect way to describe him professionally?
 Palmieri told us, “My handle on social and in the world of gaming is TheNewYorkTims.
 I work in media, my name is Tim, and I am from New York.
 The perfect pun to describe me perfectly.”
 Now, what is the perfect way to describe him personally?
 Palmieri added, “Hobbies include cooking, hiking, and walking through stores without buying anything.”
 Too relatable.